lingjiangj/MachineLearning/README.md

 # MachineLearning
-Problem sets answers for Machine Learning course by Andrew Ng (Stanford) from Coursera
+Problem sets answers using Matlab for Machine Learning course by Andrew Ng (Stanford) from Coursera.